Greg Smith (basketball, born 1947): Personal life

 In 1967, Smith's brother Dwight and sister Kay were killed in an automobile accident on a rainy night while driving with Smith, who survived in the submerged vehicle because he was in an air pocket.
 Dwight had been selected by the Los Angeles Lakers in the third round of the 1967 NBA draft.
 He had averaged 14.6 points and 11 rebounds per game over his three-year career at Western Kentucky.
 He was posthumously selected to Western Kentucky's Hall of Fame (1995), the Kentucky High School Basketball Hall of Fame (2016), the Ohio Valley Conference's 40th (1988) and 75th anniversary teams (2023), and Western Kentucky's All-Century basketball team (2018).
 Western Kentucky retired Dwight Smith's jersey number in 2023.

 After retiring, Smith sold advertising for KGW radio in Portland, and also worked for Portland's exposition recreation commission.
 He chaired the Oregon Black Republican Council from 1984 to 1988.
 Smith played Amateur Athletic Union (AAU) basketball after retiring, and formed a Trail Blazers alumni team with some other retired players.
 For over two decades, the alumni team traveled around Oregon and parts of Washington, raising over $2 million for various non-profit organizations.

 Smith and his wife Linda have five children.
 His son Keith Smith was the 1985–86 Oregon high school basketball player of the year, and went on to play point guard on the University of California's basketball team (1986–90).
 He also played for the Albany Patroons in the Continental Basketball Association.
 He has a younger son, Damien Dwight Smith.
 Damien was an athletic standout at Portland's Wilson High School, excelling in basketball, football and track, despite two knee surgeries.

 Honors

 Smith was inducted into the Kentucky High School Hall of Fame in 1997, and the Western Kentucky's Athletics Hall of Fame in 1998.
-He was inducted into the Kentucky High School Basketball Hall of Fame in 2023, with he and Dwight being the only brothers in this hall of fame.
+He was inducted into the Kentucky High School Basketball Hall of Fame in 2023, with him and Dwight being the only brothers in this hall of fame.